apache/apisix-website/blog/en/blog/2024/05/31/monthly-report.md

 From its inception, the Apache APISIX project has embraced the ethos of open-source community collaboration, propelling it into the ranks of the most active global open-source API gateway projects.
 The proverbial wisdom of 'teamwork makes the dream work' rings true in our way and is made possible by the collective effort of our community.

-From 05.01 to 05.31, a total of 7 contributors made 9 commits to Apache APISIX.
+From May 1 to May 31, a total of 7 contributors made 9 commits to Apache APISIX.
 We sincerely appreciate your contributions to Apache APISIX.

 ## Contributor Statistics